convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 **JNDI** Database access is also available.
 In This case The database has to be referenced in the Application Server definition.
 This is only to be used in the case Convertigo Servers are deployed in J2EE Application Servers such as IBM WebSphere.

-You can also add any other JDBC driver dynamically by adding the driver's **JAR** file in the **libs** folder of your project.
+You can also add any other JDBC driver dynamically by adding the driver's **JAR** file in the **/libs** folder of your project.
 When you project will be deployed to the Convertigo server, it will be usable from your project.
 You will just have to know explicitly the driver URL to access it.

+{{site.data.alerts.note}}
+Some Drivers are not shipped with Convertigo due to license restrictions.
+You will have to provide them in the **/libs** directory of your project.
+This is the case for the Oracle Driver, the MYSQL Driver and the DB2 Drivers.
+Alternatively you can use the MariaDB driver instead of the MySQL driver for MySQL databases.
+This driver is 100% compatible and avoids licensing issues.
+{{site.data.alerts.end}}

 #### Create a SQL Connector based project
 To create a new SQL project, click New > File > Project... > Convertigo Projects > **SQL project**